guni12/siteshop/README.md

 Change the sites appearance
 ========================================================

-In order to change logo, the website-title, footer and navmenu - go to the config.php file in the application folder.
+In order to change navmenu, theme, logo, the website-title and footer - go to the config.php file in the application folder.
 You find for instance this:

 	$ss->config['menus'] = array(